ibm-cloud-docs/EventStreams/mirroring.md

 ## Considerations for Kafka Streams and Kafka Connect
 {: #kafka_considerations}

 Kafka Streams and Kafka Connect rely on internal topics with specific names to store state and configuration.
-When these are mirrored, they are going to be renamed on the target cluster.
-For this reason Kafka Streams and Kafka Connect applications cannot failover and failback seamlessly between clusters.
-You should consider this when planning disaster recovery of such applications.
+When these topics are mirrored, they are renamed on the target cluster.
+For this reason, Kafka Streams and Kafka Connect applications cannot failover and failback seamlessly between clusters.
+Consider this when you plan disaster recovery of such applications.